-The Chemistry Department is in the midst of redesigning and reinvigorating its curriculum to accurately reflect the interdisciplinary nature of the subject.
-Overall content will remain largely the same, but reorganized.
-This will allow for modern topics such as polymers, chemical biology, chemometrics, computational chemistry to be covered more fully and allow students more choice in upper level electives.
+The Chemistry Department has recently implemented a redesigned and reinvigorated curriculum to accurately reflect the interdisciplinary nature of the subject.
+We have reorganized the content to allow for more obvious connections to be me and modern topics such as polymers, chemical biology, chemometrics, computational chemistry to be covered more fully.
+Students also have more choice in upper level electives.
+Completion of this curriculum results in a degree of Bachelor of Arts (B.A.) in Chemistry.

-The process of updating the curriculum centered around the learning outcomes the Department developed for the major, as seen here.
+The Chemistry curriculum centers around the learning outcomes the Department developed for the major, as seen here.
 A student who has completed a degree in Chemistry from Saint Anselm College:

 - Has a solid foundation in chemical principles and theories;